-Significant tax planning problems arise when the taxpaying entity selling the relinquished property is dissolving and the underlying owners (stockholders, partners or members) want to go separate directions.
-If you own investment real estate inside of an entity, it is critical that you discuss your exit strategy today with your legal, tax and financial advisors, and Exeter 1031 Exchange Services, LLC, so that you avoid any last-minute tax planning problems.
+Significant tax planning problems arise when the taxpaying entity selling the relinquished property and the underlying owners (stockholders, partners or members) want to go separate directions.
+If you own investment real estate inside of an entity, it is critical that you discuss your exit strategy today with your legal, tax and financial advisors, and Exeter 1031 so that you avoid any last-minute tax planning problems.